ly-web/appweb7/doc/licenses/php-license.md

 The PHP License, version 3.01
-Not part of the source product.
-Only shipped in the binary demo.
+===

+PHP is provided only in binary products as an optional external shared library.

 Copyright (c) 1999 - 2012 The PHP Group.
 All rights reserved.